newmo-oss/graphql-fake-server/README.md

 ```

 2. Add example directives to the GraphQL schema.
+  - Primitive types: `ID`, `String`, `Int`, `Float`, `Boolean`
     - `@exampleID`: Specifies an example value for a ID field.
     - `@exampleString`: Specifies an example value for a String field.
     - `@exampleInt`: Specifies an example value for a Int field.
     - `@exampleFloat`: Specifies an example value for a Float field.
     - `@exampleBoolean`: Specifies an example value for a Boolean field.
+  - Array types: `[ID!]`, `[String!]`, `[Int!]`, `[Float!]`, `[Boolean!]`
     - `@exampleArrayID`: Specifies an example value for a array of ID field.
     - `@exampleArrayString`: Specifies an example value for a array of String field.
     - `@exampleArrayInt`: Specifies an example value for a array of Int field.
     - `@exampleArrayFloat`: Specifies an example value for a array of Float field.
     - `@exampleArrayBoolean`: Specifies an example value for a array of Boolean field.
+  - Custom scalar types:
+    - `@exampleScalarString`: Specifies an example value for a scalar field.
+    - `@exampleScalarInt`: Specifies an example value for a scalar field.
+    - `@exampleScalarFloat`: Specifies an example value for a scalar field.
+    - `@exampleScalarBoolean`: Specifies an example value for a scalar field.
+  - Special types:
-  - `@error`: Returns the error response as an empty array.
+    - `@error`: Mark the fields as error fields.
+This fields make empty array by default.

 `graphql/schema.graphql`:

 ```graphql

 """
 @exampleID directive specifies an example value for a ID field.
 This example value is used in the fake data.